RameshEY/Kunena-Forum/Developing-in-PhpStorm-with-Git.md

 ## Joomla coding standards

-You will some docs how to configure your developpement environnement to support CodeSniffer stuffs, but there will be one thing that you will to do in order to use CodeSniffer.
+You will find some docs how to configure your developpement environnement to support CodeSniffer stuffs, by example you have this one  : http://docs.joomla.org/Joomla_CodeSniffer#PHPStorm_2

 ## Keeping Up Development